newroco/mail2deck/README.md

 ## Requirements
 This app requires php-curl, php-mbstring ,php-imap and some sort of imap server (e.g. Postfix with Courier).
 ## NC new user
-Create a new user from User Management on your NC server, which will have to function as a bot.
-We chose to call him *deckbot*, but you can call it however you want.<br>
+Create a new user from User Management on your NC server, which shall to function as a bot to post cards received as mail.
+We chose to call it *deckbot*, but you can call it whatever you want.<br>
-__Note__: that you have to assign *deckbot* on each board you want to add new cards from email.
+__Note__: that you have to give *deckbot* permissions on each board you want to add new cards from email.
 ## Configure Email
 ### Option 1 - Set up Postfix for incoming email
-You can setup Posfix mail server folowing the instructions on [Posfix setup](https://docs.gitlab.com/ee/administration/reply_by_email_postfix_setup.html), and after that add "+" delimiter (which separe the user from the board in the email address) using the command:<br>
+You can setup Posfix mail server folowing the instructions on [Posfix setup](https://docs.gitlab.com/ee/administration/reply_by_email_postfix_setup.html), and after that add "+" delimiter (which separates the user from the board name in the email address) using the command:<br>
 ```
 sudo postconf -e "recipient_delimiter = +"
 ```